zkoss/zk-mvvm-book/syntax/defaultglobalcommand.md

 **Purpose:** To mark a method as a default global command.

-When a binder receives a global command, it starts to find ViewModel's global command methods by matching its name.
-Only if the binder cannot find a matched method, it invokes existing default global command method.
+When a binder receives a global command, it starts to look for ViewModel's global command methods by matching its name.
+If the binder cannot find a matched method, it invokes existing default global command method.

 Example
 =======